LLNL/fudge/doc/html/_sources/tutorial/navigating.rst.txt

 example, cross section data may be given as a combination of resonance parameters and a piecewise 'background', but for plotting it must be converted to pointwise, linearly-interpolable data.

-GND permits storing both of these data types (or 'styles' of data) together in the same hierarchy, so that the user has easy access to the original style used by the evaluator as well as to the reconstructed style that was derived from it for easy plotting.
+GNDS permits storing both of these data types (or 'styles' of data) together in the same hierarchy, so that the user has easy access to the original style used by the evaluator as well as to the reconstructed style that was derived from it for easy plotting.
-Since multiple styles of data can appear in an evaluation, GND needs to be able to keep them straight.
-A GND file contains a 'styles' section near the top, where each style is defined and given a unique label.
+Since multiple styles of data can appear in an evaluation, GNDS needs to be able to keep them straight.
+A GNDS file contains a 'styles' section near the top, where each style is defined and given a unique label.
 Those same labels are used throughout the file to indicate what style each data form is associated with.